clstoulouse/motu/README.md

 ## <a name="InstallPrerequisites">Prerequisites</a>

 In this chapter some paths are set.
 For example "/opt/cmems-cis" is often written to talk about the installation path.
 You are free to install Motu in any other folder, so in the case, replace "/opt/cmems-cis" by your installation folder.
+This installation is used to install Motu on a [single instance](#ArchitectureSingleInstance).
+To scale Motu on [several instances](#ArchitectureScalability), refers to [Install a scalable Motu over several instances](#InstallationScalability).

 ### <a name="InstallPrerequisitesHard">Motu host, hardware settings</a>
 OS target: Linux 64bits (Tested on centos-7.2.1511)